casualwriter/powerpage/README.md

 ## Introduction

-[powerpage](https://github.com/casualwriter/powerpage) is a lightweight web browser with DB capability and windows accessibility, for rapid application development by html/css/js.
+[powerpage](https://github.com/casualwriter/powerpage) is a lightweight web browser with DB capability and windows accessibility, for making Electron-like HTML/JS GUI apps

 Powerpage will connect to database, and load startup page by the setting of powerpage.ini, and open OLE web-browser with new protocol pb:// or ps:// to provide below features